 Martham Health Centre

 You will have the choice of which clinic you would prefer to attend.

-The Continence Nursing Service also delivers the Lower Urinary Tract Service (LUTS) which offers a specialist assessment of men complaining of lower urinary tract symptoms.
-The LUTS service is accessed through ‘choose and book’.
-Men can expect to receive a full assessment including rectal prostate examination, relevant blood checks, flow rate and a residual ultra sound scan.
+The service also delivers the Lower Urinary Tract Service (LUTS), which offers a specialist assessment of men complaining of lower urinary tract symptoms.
+The service is accessed through ‘choose and book’.
+Men can expect to receive a full assessment including rectal prostate examination, relevant blood checks, flow rate and a residual ultrasound scan.
 A diagnosis will be made at the clinic and the patient will receive a treatment or referral plan with review where appropriate.